In a nutshell, you play an unlikely young carpenter

 - Sudden Anatomy: Which is then subverted when Scooter turns off a radio during a band rehearsal in one of the Plus! videos, showing a visible index finger.

-- The Quiet One: Sparky talks a grand total of one line in the actual game.
+- The Quiet One: Sparky talks a grand total of one line in the actual game (right at the end, no less).
 He talks a bit more in the Plus! videos, however.

 - Quizzical Tilt: Scooter does this quite often.